Euphorbia paralias L.

 Esula paralias, Euphorbia malacitana, Euphorbion paralium, Galarhoeus paralias, Tithymalus maritimus, Tithymalus paralias

-Euphorbia paralias is a small, leafy shrub, pale green in color.
-It grows up to 32 inches (70 cm) in height and has multiple stems covered in small tightly packed leaves.
-Small green flowers appear at the end of the stems and bloom between September and May.
+Euphorbia paralias is a small leafy shrub with multiple stems covered in small, tightly packed pale green leaves.
+It grows up to 32 inches (70 cm) tall.
+Small green flowers appear at the end of the stems from spring through to early winter.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).